02 May Rental properties Auckland and the rights and responsibilities of tenants and landlords

 Rental Properties Auckland and How To Fulfill Your Rights and Responsibilities

-Where we live is our home, irrespective of whether we own the property or are merely renting it.
-Our homes are places where we can relax and enjoy family and friends, and find refuge from the outside world.
+Where we live is our home, irrespective of whether we own the property or we live in a rental property.
+Our homes are places where we can relax and enjoy family and friends and find refuge from the outside world.

 Famous American businessman John D Rockefeller’s summing up of the relationship between rights and responsibilities was extremely apt when he said, “Every right implies a responsibility, every opportunity an obligation, every possession a duty”.

 What about landlords?
 Well, without landlords and their ability to invest in properties that others can rent, many people would find it very difficult to find a place to call home.
 In return for their ability to make rental properties available for others to live in, landlords have a right to expect a fair return on their investment; they also have a right to expect their tenants to look after their property.
 However, just as is the case with tenants, the rights of landlords also come with certain responsibilities.

 Rental properties and the relationship between tenant and landlord

 In the residential rental world, there are rules that guide the relationship between renter and landlord.
 These rules are all about ensuring safety, privacy, dignity and quality of life.
 In New Zealand these rules are outlined in the Residential Tenancies Act 1986, covering the specific rights and responsibilities of both tenant and landlord.

 As a tenant, you have certain rights and responsibilities.
 You have the right to live in a property that is safe and in a good state of repair.
 You have the right to have your bond protected and receive it back at the end of your tenancy (provided you don’t damage the property, pay your rent and meet all the terms of your tenancy agreement).
 However, with these rights come certain responsibilities – let’s look at 4 basic tenant responsibilities.